XPRIZE/GLEXP-Team-onebillion/INSTALL-STANDALONE.md

 The installation steps mentioned below will allow you to setup the application as a standalone application alongside your current filesystem without having to flash custom filesystem images.
 If you instead want to build custom filesystem images for onecourse application follow the steps mentioned in [BUILD](https://github.com/XPRIZE/GLEXP-Team-onebillion/blob/master/BUILD.md) file.

 ## Requirements
-1. Ensure you have _adb_ and _fastboot_ installed on your computer.
+1. Ensure you have _adb_ installed on your computer.
 You can [follow the steps in this helpful guide](https://www.androidpit.com/how-to-install-adb-and-fastboot).
 2. Connect your device to the computer via USB.

 ## 1. Device preparation